Kaung-H-Hein/AI-Projects-Beginner/README.md

 ### 5. Insurance Charge Prediction
 - InsuranceChargePrediction.ipynb
 - This project focuses on predicting insurance charges based on features such as age, sex, BMI, children, smoker, and region.
 Through Exploratory Data Analysis (EDA) and visualisations with Seaborn and Matplotlib, the dataset is thoroughly examined.
 A Linear Regression model is applied for prediction, with performance assessed using the R-squared value, which indicates the proportion of variance explained by the model.
 This project demonstrates the use of regression techniques and data visualisation to predict insurance costs.

+### 6. Movie Recommendation System
+- MovieRecommendationSystem.ipynb
+- This project involves developing a simple movie recommendation system based on key features such as genres, keywords, tagline, cast, and director.
+The system uses TF-IDF Vectorization to convert these textual features into numerical form, then calculates cosine similarity to assess how similar movies are to one another.
+By leveraging difflib for string matching, the recommendation engine suggests movies based on user input.
+This project demonstrates how text-based features can be used to build a simple and effective movie recommendation system.